 Selecting the proper species for each planting site is very important.
 Each tree species has specific soil, water, sunlight and other requirements.
 The tree species you select must be able to not only tolerate, but flourish on a site or the planting will be a disappointment.
-You would be able to contact your local Soil Conservation District for help to select the proper tree for your planting site.
+Contact your local Soil Conservation District for help in selecting the proper tree for your planting site.

 Trees are planted to meet a need or solve a problem.
-They can provide wind protection for homes and livestock.
-Provide weather, predator protection and food for wildlife.
-Manage snow to keep it from drifting onto roadways or to protect livestock from farmyard from snow drifts.
+They can provide wind protection for homes and livestock, predator protection and food for wildlife, manage snow to keep it from drifting onto roadways, or protect livestock from farmyard snow drifts.
 The list of benefits trees provide can go on and on.

 You must select tree species and stock types that will meet your planting needs.
-These selections will be based on height, form, growth rate, wildlife benefits, etc. The North Dakota Tree Planting Manual provides information and pictures of trees and shrubs.
-The tree planting manual is available online at:
+These selections will be based on height, form, growth rate, wildlife benefits, etc. The North Dakota Tree Handbook provides information and pictures of trees and shrubs.
+The tree planting handbook is available online at: www.ag.ndsu.edu/trees/handbook.htm.

-www.ag.ndsu.edu/trees/handbook.htm.